fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 it based on the flag.

-You can now interact with this file, named `echo.py`, as shown in output *Figure 6.3*:
+You can now interact with this file, named `echo.py`, as shown in output :

 ![](./images/C13963_06_03.jpg)

 Note

 We will be using this capitalize tool in *Exercise 86, Extending the echo.py Example*.

 Exercise 85: Using the dataclass Module